k1kihasbeenpl4ces/k1kihasbeenpl4ces/README.md

 > 🎶 || AvidMC, Epic: the Musical, the Crane Wives, Madilyn Mei, Mother Mother, The Buttress, Gigi Perez, Chappel Roan, and more.

 > 🎞️ || The Walking Dead, Stranger Things, Vampires SMP (and some more), Boots, All of us are Dead, All Quiet on the Western Front, 1917, and more.

+> - "I'll make sure to kill them for you.''  v!scott